Neargye/scope_guard/README.md

 * scope_fail - executing action on scope exit when an exception has been thrown.

-* scope_fail - executing action on scope exit when no exceptions have been thrown.
+* scope_success - executing action on scope exit when no exceptions have been thrown.

 Program control transferring does not influence Scope Guard statement execution.
-Hence, Scope Guard statement can be used to perform manual resource management, such as file descriptors closing, and to perform actions even if an error occure.
+Hence, Scope Guard statement can be used to perform manual resource management, such as file descriptors closing, and to perform actions even if an error occurs.

 ## Features